 Let's start by saying the Sweet chestnut, Castanea sativa, is completely unrelated to Horse chestnut.
 Horse chestnuts arrived here in the 17th century, whereas it was the Romans who brought Sweet chestnuts to these shores from its range around the Mediterranean.
 This makes it an "archaeophyte" - not native, but introduced over 1500 years ago.
 Its Mediterranean origin also makes it resistant to drought.
 It's a close relation to oak and beech though, although it's insect pollinated and faster growing.
 It's an attractive and usually trouble free tree bearing female and male flowers on the same plant.
-They can grow to great size (35m) and age, and develop attractive spiralling fissures in the bark of their main stems.
+They can grow to great size (35m) and age - over 500 years - and develop attractive spiralling fissures in the bark of their main stems.
 Sweet chestnuts grow best in light sandy soils; they don't like heavy clay or anything calcareous.

 Value For Wildlife

 Sweet chestnut leaves are eaten by a range of invertebrates, particularly micro moths, but also including the rose chafer.
 The plants produce good nectar flow in higher temperatures.

 Provenance certificates are available on request for Castanea sativa, which are from the Southwest of England.

 Suppliers: Perrie Hale Forest Nursery, RV Roger

 Your purchase helps us support a range of charities, which are related to the products we sell.